0xfe/lumen/README.md

 Lumen is a batteries-included commandline client for the Stellar blockchain.
 It's designed to be easy-to-use, robust, and embeddable (in both shell scripts and other Go applications.)
 [You can download Lumen here.](https://github.com/0xfe/lumen/releases)

+Learn all about Lumen in the open-source Stellar e-book, [Hacking Stellar](http://github.com/0xfe/hacking-stellar).

 <a href="https://travis-ci.org/0xfe/lumen"><img src="https://travis-ci.org/0xfe/lumen.svg?branch=master"/></a>

 ```bash